xakepbean/core-setup/Documentation/BuildConfigs.md

 - Packages
     - tar.gz's
         - binaries
-        - Source which when extracted can reproduce all the build flavors with a simple build command with parameter for build flavors.
+        - Source which when extracted can reproduce all the build combos with a simple build command with parameter for build combos.
         - Pdb's matching the build for each build flavor.
     - pkg of binaries
     - (TBD - Brew)
     - NuGet
-        - NetCore.App packages Portable binary build.
+        - NetCore.App packages binary build that will run on any OS.